Margaret Sarah Carpenter: Family

 In 1817, she married William Hookham Carpenter, Keeper of Prints and Drawings at the British Museum.
-Their children included two noted painters, another William and Percy Carpenter, who both travelled.
+Their children included two noted painters, another William and Percy Carpenter, who both travelled and painted in the Indian subcontinent.
 She introduced her sister Harriet to the young painter William Collins.
 They eventually married, making Margaret the aunt to Wilkie Collins, novelist and friend to Charles Dickens.
 On her husband's death in 1866, she was given an annual pension of £100 by Queen Victoria.
 This award was partly based on her husband's service, but also in recognition of her own artistic merits.

 She died in London on 13 November 1872, in her 80th year, and was buried with her husband on the western side of Highgate Cemetery.
 The grave (plot no.14768) no longer has a headstone.
 Their daughter Henrietta was buried in the same grave in 1895.